Molded Plywood Construction

 Workers from the LWF factory in College Point, Queens, New York City, demonstrate the strength of the laminated wood fuselage of the Model V.

-One of the earliest examples of molded wood fuselages was the LWF Engineering Company in College Point, Queens, New York City.
+One of the earliest examples of the molded wood fuselage was produced by the LWF Engineering Company in College Point, Queens, New York City.
 The LWF company was formed in 1915 by Edward Lowe, Jr., Charles Willard, and Robert Fowler, with each member contributing the initial of his surname to form the company name.
-The chief asset of the company was the "laminated wood fuselage" developed by Charles Willard.
-After the pioneering founders had been forced out the company by large financial interests, the legend was promoted that LWF stood for Laminated Wood Fuselage.
+The chief asset of the company was the laminated wood fuselage developed by Charles Willard.
+After the pioneering founders were forced out the company by large financial interests, the legend was promoted that LWF stood for Laminated Wood Fuselage.

 The only surviving example of the LWF Model V is in the National Technical Museum in Prague, Czech Republic.
 The Model V was used by the early Czechoslovakian Air Force in 1919.